SaiJyothiSathish/Adnabu_Assignment1/README.md

           The Videographer Snowboard

 TEST STEPS:
-Open https://adnabu-store-assignment1.myshopify.com in any chrome.
+Open https://adnabu-store-assignment1.myshopify.com in chrome browser.
 Login with your credetials
 In Product Search ,enter "snow"
 Click search icon.